6.2. pipx-based installation

 For simplicity, we will be excluding the command prompt in the following sections whenever we indicate that a command should be executed in the terminal.

-MUSE needs Python to run but, for now, it only works with versions 3.8 and 3.9, so the next step is to install a suitable version of Python.
+MUSE needs Python to run and it works with versions 3.11 to 3.14, so the next step is to install a suitable version of Python.

 Note